Enhancing Monocular Height Estimation via Weak Supervision from Imperfect Labels: Methodology

 \subsubsection{Balanced Soft Height Loss}

-For the mid- and low-quality labels, the height annotations represent, to some extent, the accurate height information, therefore, the supervision signal should be exploited with care.
-The loss function should penalize the network for a sampled pixel subset only if the error is large enough to tell that the prediction deviates from the ground truth.
-Following this principle, we propose the balanced soft height loss.
+For mid- and low-quality labels, which contain imperfect height information, the supervision signal should be carefully exploited.
+Specifically, the loss should not penalize predictions that deviate within a certain acceptable margin from the ground truth.
+To this end, we propose the balanced soft height loss.

-First, a buffer around the ground truth is designed to soften the penalization from the loss function.
-The loss function for a pixel applies only if the error exceeds a certain threshold, written as
+First, a buffer zone is defined around the ground truth, within which errors are not penalized.
+Formally, the per-pixel soft height loss is:

-where $\tau$ is a threshold specifying the width of the buffer.
-In practice, the threshold is defined relative to the ground truth height values, that is
+where $\tau$ is a pixel-dependent threshold defining the buffer width.
+In practice, the threshold is set relative to the ground truth height values, that is,

-where $\lambda_{\tau}$ is a hyperparameter defining the relative threshold.
+with $\lambda_{\tau}$ as a hyperparameter controlling the relative threshold.

-Second, to further soften the loss, the loss is only applied to a sampled subset $\mathcal{S}$.
-So the balanced soft height loss is written as
+Second, to further soften the supervision and counteract the long-tailed height distribution, the loss is applied only to a sampled subset of pixels $\mathcal{S}\subset\mathcal{I}$.
+The balanced soft height loss is thus written as

-where the subset $\mathcal{S}$ is a sampled subset with a specified number of pixels.
-The sampling process should be balanced to combat the effect of imbalanced height values \cite{chen2023a}.
-To achieve this, all the pixels are sorted by their ground truth height values, and a sampling interval is computed by dividing the total pixel number by the sample number.
-The subset is then sampled based on the sampling interval.
+To ensure balanced sampling that mitigates the effect of imbalanced height values (see Fig. \ref{fig:long-tail}) \citep{chen2023e,chen2023a}, pixels are first sorted by their ground truth height values.
+A sampling interval is computed by dividing the total number of pixels by the desired sample size, and pixels are then sampled accordingly at regular intervals to form the subset $\mathcal{S}$.